 Writers Digest says, "Trademarks keep others from confusing a well-known work on the bookstore shelves with others.
 For example, Harry Potter is such a popular, distinguishable character by J.K.
 Rowling that you’d expect any title with his name in it to be written by her (or, at least, a book approved by her).
 It’s not only her work, but it’s become her brand."

 Before You Copyright or Trademark, Do a Search

 You don't have to do a search to see if your work has already been copyrighted, because it is unique to you.
-But if you want to use a book title, you should first check (on Amazon) to see if anyone else has used that title.
-If the title has been used in a similar book, you may want to change it to avoid confusion by readers.
+But if you want to use a book title, you should first check (online) to see if anyone else has used that title.
+If the title has been used in a similar book, you might still want to use it.
+Or you may want to change it to avoid confusion by readers.

 If you want to see if a title has been trademarked, you can use TESS, the online search at the U.S. Patent and Trademark Office.
 Then you can start the trademark process.

 You may be able to copyright your work yourself, but it's better to have an intellectual property attorney to help you with a trademark application.
 Having an attorney who is familiar with trademarks can considerably improve your chances of getting through the trademark or copyright process more quickly and easily.

 U.S. Copyright Office.
 "What Does Copyright Protect?"
 Accessed Nov.
 18, 2020.